-A. Commission's Project Officer/Utility Representative
+A. Project Officer

-1. The Commission has designated Porus Irani in the Pennsylvania Public Utility Commission's Bureau of Audits, P.O.
-Box 3265, Harrisburg, Pennsylvania 17105-3265, telephone number (717) 787-7234, and email pirani@pa.gov (and/or his designated alternative) as its staff contact (Project Officer) for the Management Audit and has authorized him/her to act on behalf of the Commission under this contract except where noted herein.
-The Project Officer may appoint members of his/her staff to represent him/her in participating in the conduct of this Management Audit.

-2. The Utility designates Nicholas Vaccarino (and/or his or her designated alternative) as the Utility Representative.
+- 1. The Commission has designated Deron Henry in the Pennsylvania Public Utility Commission's Bureau of Audits, P.O.
+Box 3265, Harrisburg, PA 17105-3265, telephone number (717) 772-0304, and email dehenry@pa.gov (and/or his designated alternative) as its staff contact (Project Officer) for the Management Audit and has authorized him/her to act on behalf of the Commission under this contract except where noted herein.
+The Project Officer may appoint members of his/her staff to represent him/her in participating in the conduct of this Management Audit. - 2.
+The Utility designates (and/or his/her designated alternative) as the Utility Representative.
 All communications related to scope of work, cost, schedule, personnel, management, data and information requests, interview schedules, etc., of the Management Audit shall be directed to the Utility Representative.
-The Utility Representative shall be given advance notification of the identities of Commission and Consultant personnel who will be on the Utility premises and the dates of their visits to specific Utility facilities when possible.

-3. The Project Officer and Utility Representative shall have primary responsibility and authority on behalf of the Commission and the Utility, respectively, to administer this contract and to agree upon procedures for coordinating the efforts of the Utility and the Consultant (however, amendments to this contract shall be made only as provided hereinafter in Part III.
-B.).

-4. The parties agree to communicate fully with each other through the designated representatives and to keep each other informed of all pertinent matters and developments relating to the Management Audit.
+The Utility Representative shall be given advance notification of the identities of Commission and Consultant personnel who will be on the Utility premises and the dates of their visits to specific Utility facilities when possible. - 3.
+The Project Officer and Utility Representative shall have primary responsibility and authority on behalf of the Commission and the Utility, respectively, to administer this contract and to agree upon procedures for coordinating the efforts of the Utility and the Consultant (however, amendments to this contract shall be made only as provided hereinafter in Part III.
+B.). - 4.
+The parties agree to communicate fully with each other through the designated representatives and to keep each other informed of all pertinent matters and developments relating to the Management Audit. - 5.
+The Consultant shall provide the Project Officer with reasonable notice of and opportunity to attend all meetings with the Utility in order to ensure that the

-5. The Consultant shall provide the Project Officer with reasonable notice of and opportunity to attend all meetings with the Utility in order to ensure that the Project Officer shall have adequate opportunity to accommodate his schedule without unduly delaying the progress of the project.
-If the Consultant wishes to conduct any aspect of the

-Management Audit without providing an opportunity for the Project Officer to so participate, it must obtain the prior written approval of the Project Officer.
+Project Officer shall have adequate opportunity to accommodate his schedule without unduly delaying the progress of the project.
+If the Consultant wishes to conduct any aspect of the Management Audit without providing an opportunity for the Project Officer to so participate, it must obtain the prior written approval of the Project Officer.

-6. The Utility will provide an atmosphere conducive to the free flow of information between the Consultant and the Utility's employees.
-Any process which may inhibit employees from expressing their ideas, opinions or suggestions should be discouraged.
-Except for those limited circumstances where the information sought covers numerous task areas, interviews will be conducted on a one-on-one basis.
-Where the Consultant believes that it would be more effective to interview several individuals at once, this should be scheduled with the Project Officer and the Utility Representative.

-7. The Utility will provide notice to all employees that a Management Audit is being conducted.
+- 6. The Utility will provide an atmosphere conducive to the free flow of information between the Consultant and the Utility's employees.
+The Consultant will direct all scheduling of meetings through the Utility Representative to facilitate the timely scheduling of requested interviews.
+Any process which may inhibit employees from expressing their ideas, opinions or suggestions is discouraged.
+Interviews will normally be conducted between one utility employee and the Consultant.
+The Project Officer, or their designee, and the Utility Representative, or their designee, may be present at the interviews based on their discretion.
+At the Consultant's or Project Officer's discretion a follow-up interview may be conducted with a particular utility employee without any other utility representative in attendance.
+Where the Consultant believes that it would be more effective to interview several individuals at once, this should be scheduled with the Project Officer and the Utility Representative. - 7.
+The Utility will provide notice to all pertinent employees or line positions that a Management Audit is being conducted.
 This notice should inform the employees of their opportunity to provide input on a confidential basis regarding the management effectiveness and operating efficiency of the Company.
 The direct phone numbers of the Consultant and the Commission's Project Officer, as well as their mailing and e-mail addresses and fax numbers, should be included in the notice.